ThrillStays

 Lake Bled: The Benchmark

 Lake Bled is Slovenia’s most famous sight — a glacial lake ringed by Julian Alps peaks, with a medieval castle on a cliff above the water and a church on a tiny island at the lake’s center.
-It is beautiful, genuinely so, and it deserves its reputation.
+It is genuinely beautiful and deserves its reputation.
 It is also, in July and August, intensely crowded: the lake path has become a congestion point where tourists from organized tour buses outnumber independent travelers.

 The key to enjoying Lake Bled is either visiting outside peak season or staying away from the main photo points.
 Both strategies work well.